 Kaleo Tevaitea Ramos

-My name is Mario Itzel Suárez and am a recent doctoral graduate of Texas A&M University with a degree in Curriculum and Instruction.
-I also have a BA in Ethnic Studies (emphasis in Mexican American Studies) and a MA in Mathematics Education from The University of Texas at Austin.
-Part of what brings me to this work really has to do with my experience as a trans teacher of color from the Texas-México border living most of my life in the South and as a first-generation college student.
-I was a high school mathematics teacher at a Title 1 school in Austin ISD for 8 years, and came out as trans my second year of teaching.
-Needless to say, at that time, even in Austin, I did not feel the most welcomed with the administration I had and had to learn how to navigate the lack of legal backing and anti-discrimination policies in Austin almost a decade ago.
-As a result, I, along with some concerned teachers, staff, and parents, formed our union's LGBTQ School Equality Initiative and the Austin ISD LGBTQ Advisory Committee, which contributed to some progress for our city's students, faculty, and staff.
-As a researcher, I now try to contribute to the community by doing research that is relevant to queer students and teachers, whether it be in a mathematics context or otherwise.
-I am excited to be a part of this group of extremely talented and brave individuals and am happy to help in any way I can, as I couldn't have had the opportunities I've been afforded without some amazing friends and allies.
-After having graduated with my Ph.D from Texas A&M, I will be moving to Logan, Utah with my partner, who is currently faculty at Utah State University.
+Mario Itzel Suárez (he/him/his) is a recent doctoral graduate of Texas A&M University with a degree in Curriculum and Instruction.
+He also has a BA in Ethnic Studies (emphasis in Mexican American Studies) and a MA in Mathematics Education from The University of Texas at Austin.
+Part of what brings him to this work is his experience as a trans teacher of color from the Texas-México border living most of his life in the South and as a first-generation college student.
+He was a high school mathematics teacher at a Title 1 school in Austin Independent School District for 8 years, and came out as trans in his second year of teaching.
+He had to learn how to navigate the lack of legal backing and anti-discrimination policies in Austin.
+As a result, Mario, along with some concerned teachers, staff, and parents, formed his union's LGBTQ School Equality Initiative and the Austin ISD LGBTQ Advisory Committee, which contributed to some progress for Austin’s LGBTQ students, faculty, and staff.
+As a researcher, he now tries to contribute to the community by doing research that is relevant to queer students and teachers, whether it be in a mathematics context or otherwise.
+He is especially trying to center the experience of trans, gender nonbinary, and gender diverse individuals in education.
+He is excited to be a part of this group of extremely talented and brave individuals and am happy to help in any way he can.
+He currently lives in Logan, Utah with his wife, Guadalupe, and two dog daughters, Brodie and Joy, where he will begin a tenure-track Assistant Professor position in the School of Teacher Education and Leadership at Utah State University this Fall 2019.

-Mauro Sifuentes (pronounced: m-ow-ro with a rolled “r” if you can swing it) works in Oakland as a social justice-focused youth educator in nonprofit and community settings.
+Mauro works in Oakland as a social justice-focused youth educator in nonprofit and community settings.
 Any and all pronouns work for him/her/them.
 Mauro is drawn to work focused on gender and racial justice with young people in the field of education because youth are so curious and open-minded and want to develop collaborative communities for shared futures.